wavefrontHQ/docs/pages/doc/tracing_oveview.md

 ### Already Instrumented
 If you have already instrumented your code with [Jaeger](jaeger.html) or [Zipkin](zipkin.html), you can set up a [tracing integration](tracing_integrations.html) to forward the trace data to Wavefront.
 The integration sends the data through a Wavefront proxy.

+{% include note.html content="You can use OpenTracing or OpenTelemetry (OpenTracing and OpenCensus have merge to form OpenTelemetry) to send traces to Wavefront using the Jaeger or Zipkin integration." %}

 ### Not Instrumented
 If you have not yet instrumented your code, you can add instrumentation by using [Wavefront OpenTracing SDKs or the Wavefront Java Tracing Agent](tracing_instrumenting_frameworks.html#step-2-get-data-flowing-into-wavefront).